 So, there are two big reasons why we want the City of Yellowknife to build a wall in the Fieldhouse:

 - We don’t want to run this small business anymore.
 The YKCC would like to focus on programming and training rather than running a small volunteer-based business.

-- The YKCC’s current wall is small.
+- The YKCC’s old wall was small.
 It’s similar in scale to a backyard pool or backyard rink: nice, but with clear limitations and not appropriate for a city of ~20,000 people.
 We would like Yellowknife to have a bigger wall with more climbing options.
 A bigger wall will attract more climbers and provide a better climbing experience.

 If the YKCC built its current wall years ago, could it build a bigger one now?

-The YKCC’s current wall was built by hand using semi-skilled labour from our club members.
-We were able to do this because the wall is small.
+The YKCC’s old wall was built by hand using semi-skilled labour from our club members.
+We were able to do this because the wall was small.
 The new wall in the YKCC’s proposal is big enough for a municipality and requires a specialized builder.
 Capital costs for this new wall are very high relative to the YKCC’s current revenue.
-We make money running our current wall, but not enough money to purchase what we are proposing.
+We made money running our old wall, but not enough money to purchase a municipal facility.